gvwilson/thirdbit/src/fiction/cherne/index.md

 Since being driven off Avaunt, the Hett have wandered from place to place, never trusted, and never welcome.
 They are best smiths and tinkers in the world, but their knack for making clever machines only increases the suspicion with which others regard them.
-In the Regimental Kingdoms, for example, Hett are not allowed to sleep within city limits, while Praczedt requires them to secure a bond from a Praczny citizen before undertaking any work.
+In the Ninety Kingdoms, for example, Hett are not allowed to sleep within city limits, while Praczedt requires them to secure a bond from a Praczny citizen before undertaking any work.